-Student Bodies isn’t stellar work and is kind of funny despite itself, but it’s definitely worth pointing out.
-It beat Scary Movie to the punch by almost twenty years.
+Student Bodies isn’t stellar work and is kind of funny in spite of itself, but it’s definitely worth pointing out.
+It beat Scary Movie to the punch by almost twenty-years.
 Some of the tropes here, especially the body count, work really well.
 And even the stupidest gags have their own sort of charm.
 This was a spoof on slashers right at the dawn of the craze, so there were still some kinks to work out.
-But for some things, it hits the nail on the head.
-The funniest moments are the kills, not only because there’s a kill counter at the bottom of the screen, but because the weapons get more and more absurdly ridiculous as the movie goes on.
+But in some ways, it hits the nail on the head.
+The funniest moments are the kills, not only because there’s a kill counter at the bottom of the screen, but because the weapons get more and more absurd as the movie goes on.

-It’s absurd and it’s definitely a B-Movie, but Frankenhooker is also kind of wonderful.
+It’s outrageous and it’s definitely a B-Movie, but Frankenhooker is also kind of wonderful.
 A young man loses the love of his life in a freak lawnmower accident.
-All that is preserved is her head, so he goes about trying to find a new body for her by assembling the rest of the pieces from the bodies of hookers.
-Of course, in trying to lure the prostitutes he needs in order to get an assemblage of body parts, he winds up creating a new strain of crystal meth that takes to the streets and winds up making him enemies with the wrong people.
-It’s an absurd comedy that never takes itself remotely seriously.
+All that is preserved is her head, so he goes about trying to find a new body for her by assembling the rest of the pieces from the bodies of sex workers.
+Of course, in trying to lure the prostitutes he needs in order to get an assemblage of body parts, he winds up creating a new strain of crystal meth that he takes to the streets, which sees him making enemies of all the wrong people.
+It’s an absurd comedy that never takes itself seriously.
 It is truly out there and delivers a surprising and delightful ending.

 Horror hostess Elvira’s first solo feature is not something that anyone expected to be such a sheer amount of fun, but it is.
 In it, Elvira inherits a mansion and goes to claim it under the notion that the estate is actually worth something.
 Instead, the horror vixen finds herself in a quaint, backwards, conservative town.
 She eventually gets them to reconsider their way of thinking and it’s all surprisingly sweet and poignant.
 Cassandra Peterson really has a chance to play Elvira as a character here, indulging her goofy personality and having moments of sincerity at the same time.

-House was a surprisingly fun and inventive take on a tired genre.
+House was a surprisingly fun and inventive take.
 But the sequel takes things even further.
 It’s an imaginative, totally absurd story about a crystal skull that opens up doorways to other worlds.
-Two friends and the corpse of a long dead distant relative have to try and keep it from falling into the wrong hands.
+Two friends and the corpse of a long-dead, distant relative have to try and keep it from falling into the wrong hands.
 Add in a swashbuckling electrician and an undead cowboy and it has just about everything you could need from an absurdly funny B-movie.